zundoko/zndkNetRoslyn/README.md

 [Build] menu > Rebuild Solution
 [F5]

-Console will be opened.
+Console:
 -------------------------------
-Run a C# script.                   ... written in Program.cs Run a C# script w/ FILE.           ... written in 00_test.csx Run a C# script w/ nested FILE     ... written in 02_bar.csx, loaded by 01_foo.csx Press ANY key to continue...
+Run a C# script.                   ... see Program.cs Run a C# script w/ FILE.           ... see 00_test.csx Run a C# script w/ nested FILE     ... see  02_bar.csx (loaded by 01_foo.csx) Press ANY key to continue...
 -------------------------------
 ```